prerit1998jain/Operations-Research-Laboratory/ASSIGNMENT 2/Assignment_2_16IM10035/Readme.txt

 These assignments consists of codes consisting of solutions to various linear and integer programming problems.
+Some of the problems are based on transportation problem with transhipment nodes, knapsack problem and their extensions.